justinleetyler/justinleetyler.github.io/catalog.md

 > "no one of intelligence resents the inevitable.” -q
 > 23 the overmind completely took over the minds of the kids -s

+###clark2012
+Clark, Arthur C. -- The hammer of God. -- RosettaBooks, 2012. -- Title from amazon.com desc. viewed on June 6, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B07H17TRDS). -- AISN B07H17TRDS. -- DDC 823.
+> 4 kali is hitting earth -s
+> Commonwealth of American States -f
+> 9 menose was killed
+> 12 Robert is asked ti captain the goliath -s
+> 15 chrislam and the prophet fatima
+> The Brainman was so invaluable not only for entertainment but for education that within a single generation everyone who could afford it had acquired one—and had accepted baldness as the necessary price.
+> 18 excalaber project
+> 19 someone heard tge excalaber wave. -s
+> “Voice of Sirius.”
+> Claimes to have interpreted the excaliber signal -f
+> 25 goliath begins prep to deploy ATLAS. -s
+> It was difficult to believe that the future of humanity might well depend on this ungainly collection of hardware. -q
+> 26 prep for blowing kali offcourse is in progress -s
+> 32 atlas is gone.
+Plan b
+> Human beings cannot remain for long in a state of perpetual crisis; the home planet had swiftly returned to something like normal. -q
+> 36 kali stops, but the fanatics try to push it.
+Its not an asteroid.
+> 41 goliTh will not excape the explosion -s
+> 43 the bomb detonates and the shock wave hits -s
+> 44 the bomb fails to detinate -s
+> 45 the bomb split the astferoid in two
+> kali 2: "but the Great Thaw would change coastlines all around the world." -f
+> kali 1: "In that two minutes it took a hundred thousand lives and did a trillion dollars’ worth of damage." -f

 Classic arcade games [homepage]. -- Computer data. -- [S.l.] : www.classicgamesarcade.com, [2012]. -- Titles supplied by cataloger. -- Mode of Access: World Wide Web (http://www.classicgamesarcade.com/ ). -- DBID 3048 -- DDC 794.8.

 Classics for Relaxation and Meditation. -- Computer data. -- St.-Laurent, Canada: Madacy, 1994. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- on 1 external hard drive. -- DDC 781.68.

 Clay, Rotha Mary. -- The hermits and anchorites of England. -- Computer data. -- Methuen & Co, 1914. -- Mode of Access: World Wide Web (https://archive.org/stream/hermitsanchorite00clayuoft). -- Title from title page. -- DDC 271.
 > There were two classes of solitaries: anchorites (restricted to a place), and hermits (not restricted. -- Some hermits were caretakers, such as lightkeepers, keepers of highway and bridges, or shrines, or special chaplains (minister to strangers and the poor, and to pray for the people).
 Many saw them as a sort of prophet or seer. -- Solitaries had 'rules of life', used moreso as 'friendly councel' (p.
 89). -- Hermits 'signed a deed of profession, made a vow, and received a charge as to his future manner of living...' (p.
 86) -- Solitiaries were typically held to a vegetarian diet -- 'In the realm of romance, the solitary is a teacher, expounder of visions, confessor, counsellor, healer, and host.' (p.
 147). -s
 > Withdrawal from the world was not at first encouraged by the Christian religion. -p.
 13 -q
 > Paul of Egypt -- called 'the first hermit'... -p.
 13 -q